InWorldz-Viewer/llqtwebkit/README-Qt-win.txt

  a.
 Glut: http://www.xmission.com/~nate/glut.html  Grab the library and header zip. a1.
 Extract the contents of the zip to a c:\llmozlib\llmozlib2\tests\GL
  b.
 Glui32: http://glui.sourceforge.net/
  b1.
-Extract the zip and follow the instructions to compile the library
+Extract the zip and follow the instructions in the readme.txt to compile the library
      Make sure to build a debug library b2.
 Copy glui.h and from the include into C:\llmozlib\llmozlib2\tests\GL b3.
 Copy glui32.lib from msvc/lib into C:\llmozlib\llmozlib2\tests\GL